Skip to main content

 • SMO 5: International Public Sector Accounting Standards

-UAA reports that in 2015-2016 it was involved in the development of an implementation strategy for IPSAS adoption, the revision of the Unified Chart of Accounts for public sector, developing guidance on the application of accounting policies for the public sector, and continues to monitor developments to identify opportunities to promote adoption of IPSAS and assist the Government.
+Within the scope of its authority, UAA has contributed to public sector accounting reforms.
+The organization reports that it participated in the development of an IPSAS implementation strategy, the revision of the Unified Chart of Accounts for the public sector, and the development of guidance on the application of accounting policies for public sector entities.
+UAA continues to monitor developments in public sector accounting and engages with stakeholders to identify opportunities to support IPSAS adoption.

 Current Status: Execute